 Required Courses

-- For students who enter fall 2016 or later: Masters students must register for two semesters of PATH-BIO 930 Advanced Seminar and present once during their second semester.
-MS students will take the course P/S/U (Progress/Satisfactory/Unsatisfactory) if not presenting.
+- Master's students must register for two semesters of PATH-BIO 930 Advanced Seminar and present once during their second semester.
+MS students will take the course as P/S/U (Progress/Satisfactory/Unsatisfactory) if not presenting.

 - 19 (minimum) research 990 credits